Ghenntoggy1/Student_Management-System-API/README.md

 ### Error Handling:
 Most user edge-case interactions are handled in the backend application, thus making it harder to compromise the system in work.

+### Documentation:
+Implemented SwaggerUI Documentation in order to offer information about each endpoint, their request format type, response models, entities in the database, etc.

 ## Non-Functional Requirements:
 ### Security:
 By using JWT Token that is issued by backend application and used for endpoints access, is ensured only required users can access them, enhancing overall security of the app.